Strait Thunder-2025A: 2 April

 On 2 April, the Eastern Theater Command released a poster titled "Lockdown".
 The official account of the People's Liberation Army News and Communication Center, "Jun Zhengping Studio", published a commentary titled "Taiwan independence means war, don't say I didn't warn you".
-The China Coast Guard released a themed video titled "Clean Sea" on law enforcement and control around Taiwan Island.
+The China Coast Guard released a themed video titled "Clean Sea" about law enforcement and control around Taiwan Island.

-Taiwan current affairs commentator Julian Kuo analyzed that because the United States is busy launching a tariff war and dealing with the Russian invasion of Ukraine, and CCP General Secretary Xi Jinping will visit Russia on 9 May and attend the Victory Day commemoration activities, there is not enough time to create a big event, so this military exercise is more like a compromise.
-The final move is expected to be on 20 May, one year after Lai Ching-te's inauguration.
-At that time, Lai Ching-te may make remarks similar to "the two sides of the Taiwan Strait are not subordinate to each other" and "hostile forces abroad", and the People's Liberation Army will once again launch a partial blockade of Taiwan.

 3 April

-On 3 April, the People's Liberation Army Daily published a commentary signed by "Jun Sheng" entitled "Separatist provocations will be severely punished, and the reunification of the motherland will surely be realized", directly calling Lai Ching-te a "trouble maker", "danger maker", and "war maker"; the People's Daily published a commentary signed by "Zhong Yiping" entitled "Resolutely punish Lai Ching-te and do our utmost to defend peace in the Taiwan Strait", stating that "every time the Lai Ching-te administration provokes, military deterrence will be further advanced".
+On 3 April, the People's Liberation Army Daily published a commentary signed by "Jun Sheng" entitled "Separatist provocations will be severely punished, and the reunification of the motherland will surely be realized", which directly called Lai Ching-te a "trouble maker", "danger maker", and "war maker".
+The People's Daily published a commentary signed by "Zhong Yiping" entitled "Resolutely punish Lai Ching-te and do our utmost to defend peace in the Taiwan Strait", stating that "every time the Lai Ching-te administration provokes, military deterrence will be further advanced".

-At 6:47 a.m. on 3 April, a U.S. Navy P-8 Poseidon maritime patrol aircraft was warned by a People's Liberation Army Navy warship when it flew over the airspace near the waters off the Hengchun Peninsula in Pingtung County, Taiwan, saying: "You have entered the 24-nautical-mile contiguous zone of China Taiwan, adjust your route and leave."
-The crew of the P-8 Poseidon responded: "We are conducting a legitimate military operation in international airspace.".
+At 6:47 a.m. on 3 April, a U.S. Navy P-8 Poseidon maritime patrol aircraft was warned by a People's Liberation Army Navy warship while flying in the airspace near the waters off the Hengchun Peninsula in Pingtung County, Taiwan.
+The warship said: "You have entered the 24-nautical-mile contiguous zone of China Taiwan, adjust your route and leave."
+The crew of the P-8 Poseidon responded: "We are conducting a legitimate military operation in international airspace."